-- (a) have a committee or committees to oversee risk, each of which: - (i) has at least three members, a majority of whom are independent directors; and - (ii) is chaired by an independent director, and disclose - (iii) the charter of the committee: - (iv) the members of the committee; and - (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or
+- (a) have a remuneration committee which: - has at least three members, a majority of whom are independent directors; and - (ii) is chaired by an independent director, and disclose:

+- (iii) the charter of the committee; - (iv) the members of the committee; and - (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.

-The Company has established an ARC, which is governed by the ARC Charter which sets out its roles and responsibilities.
+The PRC is governed by the PRC Charter which sets out the PRC's roles and responsibilities.

-Clause 2(a) of the ARC Charter provides that the Committee should to the extent practicable, given the size and composition of the Board from time to time, comprise of:
+Clause 2 of the PRC Charter provides that the PRC should, to the extent practicable given the size and composition of the Board from time to time, comprise:

 - at least three members;

-- only non-executive directors; and
+- · only non-executive directors; and

 - a majority of directors who are independent.